pranshujain22/OpenLDAP-Implementation/README.md

 Clone git repo in local file system.
 Open the project in IntelliJ IDEA Ultimate.
-Edit configuration for Application Server to the extracted Apache Tomcat Server according directory.
+Edit configuration for Application Server to the extracted Apache Tomcat Server directory.

+There are some changes required to perform in some java code:
+  - AuthenticateUser.java
+  - LDAPSearch.java

+Replace the occurance of _jarvis_ in **"dc=jarvis,dc=com"** to the domain name without the _.com_ in each of the above .java files..